hackclub/camp/cohort_3/curriculum/workshops/todo/write_to_firebase.md

 # Write To Firebase

-In this section, in addition to adding the tasks onto the screen, we are going to add the tasks into the firebase database as well.
+In this section, in addition to adding the tasks onto the screen, we are going to add the tasks into the Firebase database as well.

 ## Adding the Firebase Library

 The first thing you have to do is add the Firebase library.

-Add the firebase library right ***before*** your `script` tag where you add your main.js
+Add the Firebase library right ***before*** your `script` tag where you add your main.js

 ```html
 THIS IS THE SCRIPT TAG YOU WANT